Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 ¿quién más acuchillado ni acuchillador que don Belianís?;

-"Who is more skilled with a sword, or more deadly, than Don Belianis?"
+"Who is more skilled with a knife or a dagger than Don Belianís?"

 ¿quién más intrépido que Perión de Gaula, o quién más acometedor de peligros que Felixmarte de Hircania, o quién más sincero que Esplandián?;

-"Who is more intrepid than Perion of Gaul, or who more daring in the face of danger than Felixmarte of Hircania, or who more sincere than Esplandian?"
+"Who is more intrepid than Perión of Gaul, or who is more daring in the face of danger than Felixmarte of Hyrcania, or who is more sincere than Esplandián?"

 ¿quién mas arrojado que don Cirongilio de Tracia?;